No winners or losers. Just earnest, respectful, and insightful debate.

-The Spring 2017 DIFCON Series is designed to increase our capacity to negotiate deeply held beliefs and values across a terrain in which those values are contested, and perhaps even rejected by others.
-In a weeklong series of mid-day panels, UB students, faculty and staff will be challenged to own the differences that exist within the UB Community.
-On five consecutive days, April 17-21, 2017, at noon, five different panels will consider five different value propositions from opposing standpoints.
-As the panelists and the audience identify and express their different views on the proposition, they will learn how to thoughtfully, respectfully agree to disagree (or maybe even change their position)
+The Spring 2017 DIFCON Series was designed to increase our capacity to negotiate deeply held beliefs and values across a terrain in which those values are contested, and perhaps even rejected by others.
+In a weeklong series of mid-day panels, UB students, faculty and staff were challenged to own the differences that exist within the UB Community.
+On five consecutive days, April 17-21, 2017, five different panels considered five different value propositions from opposing standpoints, encouraging audience participation and respectful disagreement.

 Monday, April 17

 Heritage Month celebrations (e.g., Black History, Women’s History, Hispanic Heritage, Native American Heritage) are essential to an inclusive, culturally competent university community here at UB.

 Student athletes are free to express their political beliefs both on and off the field.

 Hate speech is fundamentally incompatible with an inclusive campus climate.

 Sponsor: Libraries and the Dept. of History

 Statues, flags, and other icons that serve as reminders of historical legacies of injustice should be removed from college and university campuses.

 Sponsor: Student Conduct and Advocacy and Wellness Education Services